starlinq/pweave-noweb/README_outdated.md

 If we exclude from our consideration very basic editors (which do not have a syntax highlighting or other conviniences), currently not some many tools are available if you want to write your Pweave document with some extra help from editor.

 A purpose of the following list is to describe Pweave-aware editors:
-* As Atom editor has been sunset, a new community-led project, a [Pulsar](https://pulsar-edit.dev/) has been created, which is built upon the legacy of the Atom text editor.
-All the references since now will be related to the Pulsar, and, fortunately, a majority of the former Atom packages are still operating so important packages [Atom-LaTeX](https://web.pulsar-edit.dev/packages/atom-latex) and [language-weave](https://web.pulsar-edit.dev/packages/language-weave) are still in use.
 * [TeXstudio](https://www.texstudio.org/) (a great editor with long history of development, supports Pweave .Pnw files from default including syntax highlighting, with user command we can create commands to compile Pweave file to PDF)
+* [Atom](https://atom.io/) with [atom-latex](https://atom.io/packages/atom-latex) or other LaTeX supporting package, [language-weave](https://atom.io/packages/language-weave) extensions (gives a syntax highlighting) UPDATE.
+As Atom editor has been sunset, a new community-led project, a [Pulsar](https://pulsar-edit.dev/) has been created, the Pulsar is built upon the legacy of the Atom text editor.

 Each editor has own specifics relating to Pweave syntax highlighting.
 The TeXstudio has no problem with Pweave inline code insertions into inline math equations of `$ $` syntax style (e.g. ` $ x= <%= x %> $`).